fieldtrip/website/tutorial/continuous.md

     cfg.dataset     = 'subj2.vhdr';
     cfg.reref       = 'yes';
     cfg.channel     = 'all';
-    cfg.implicitref = 'M1';            % the implicit (non-recorded) reference channel is added to the data representation cfg.refchannel     = {'M1', '53'}; % the average of these channels is used as the new reference, note that channel '53' corresponds to the right mastoid (M2) data_eeg        = ft_preprocessing(cfg);
+    cfg.implicitref = 'M1';         % the implicit (non-recorded) reference channel is added to the data representation cfg.refchannel  = {'M1', '53'}; % the average of these two is used as the new reference, channel '53' corresponds to the right mastoid (M2) data_eeg        = ft_preprocessing(cfg);

 For consistency we will rename the channel with the name '53' located at the right mastoid to 'M2'